 This NASA Technical Handbook is approved for use by NASA Headquarters and NASA Centers and Facilities.
 It may also apply to the Jet Propulsion Laboratory and other contractors only to the extent specified or referenced in applicable contracts.

-Requests for information should be submitted via "Feedback" the at http://standards.nasa.gov/.
+Requests for information should be submitted via "Feedback" at http://standards.nasa.gov/.
 Requests for changes to this NASA Technical Handbook should be submitted via MSFC Form 4657, Change Request for a NASA Engineering Standard.

 Ralph R. Roe, Jr